Hyundai Elantra: Naming disputes

 Mitsubishi Motors Australia complained that the Hyundai Elantra was too close to the Elante trim level, which was last used on the 1991 Magna.
 British Lotus Cars and South Korean Kia Motors said that the Elantra name was too close to the Lotus Elan and its Kia counterpart.
 Germany's Audi, meanwhile, complained that "Avante" was too close to Avant (used for Audi station wagons/estates).
 In 2001, both the Elan and the Elante had ceased production but the Avante's renaming remained necessary as Audi owned the Avant name in Europe and continued to produce it.
-Because of these naming problems, the Elantra received "Lantra" badges in many markets while "Avante" was mainly used in the South Korean domestic market.
+Because of these naming problems, the Elantra received "Lantra" badges in many markets (until 2001) while "Avante" has mainly been used in the South Korean domestic market.

-There are also disputes about the chassis codes for the 1996–2000 and the 1999–2000 model years.
-Hyundai states that the codename of the 1996–98 Elantra is RD and not J2, and the 1999–2000 Elantra's codename is RD2 and not J3.